 Another popular trend from the runway is collarless tops and jackets.
 This trend is the new spin on the “menswear for women” that we have seen in the past few seasons.
 The blouses are generally loose, which is similar to the oversized men’s button-up but gives it that sleek, feminine look.
 The jackets will generally have a boxy fit, which is now refined with the absence of a collar – which leaves a great spot for a statement necklace!

 Bold, Large Scale Prints

 Bold prints are here to stay!
 This season the scale of the prints is a lot larger, more abstract, and feminine.
 Floral prints have been popular this season.
 When wearing these big, bold prints it is important to keep accessories to a minimum to complete a polished look.
 Also, make sure to keep travel-sized garment care tools on hand because this look demands attention and you don’t want to be caught with wrinkles!
 One of my favorites is the Rowenta First Class Travel Iron that can fit into my purse when I’m on the go.

 The Color Pink

 The colors this season mirror the feminine trends.
 Pastels are once again popular (which is great because they are the most friendly with every skin tone!), as well as every shade of pink, ranging from Blush to Magenta.
 Blush is a favorite because it looks great with creams and tans that have been popular this winter.
 Keep hair and make up more natural to avoid looking too ‘girly’.

 One of the most exciting trends of the season is the range of pleating.
-While there is still some of the traditional box pleat that we are more used to, new styles include draped, twisted and loose.
-Each pleating technique creates easy volume that looks great on an oversized blouse or loose dress.
+While there is still some of the traditional box pleats that we are more used to, new styles include draped, twisted and loose.
+Each pleating technique creates an easy volume that looks great on an oversized blouse or loose dress.
 I recommend the Rowenta Steam Station for this trend because it works as both a steamer and an iron, which is great when dealing with unconventional silhouettes.